 Denominations: Notes: 10 – KM200.
 Coins: 1 – KM5, 5-50 Fenig

 Other currencies accepted: You will almost certainly need to change your money into KM when you arrive, simply because this is one of the most challenging currencies to find outside of the country.
 For that reason, make sure that you spend all of the KM you have before leaving.
 You will discover Euros are accepted in some places, but not that widely.
 As a result, it’s best to have local cash on you, especially if you’re traveling away from the major towns and cities.
 If you pay with Euros, you’re like to get a pretty reduced exchange rate for your efforts.

 How To Tip In Bosnia & Herzegovina

-Tipping is quite common in Bosnia & Herzegovina, but by no means mandatory.
-If you’re out and about and you receive top service from perhaps a small cafe or eatery, it’s likely that you won’t be expected to tip, but again, it’s always nice to do so if you really enjoyed the experience.
+Tipping is quite common in Bosnia & Herzegovina but by no means mandatory.
+If you’re out and about and you receive top service from perhaps a small cafe or eatery, likely, you won’t be expected to tip, but again, it’s always nice to do so if you really enjoyed the experience.

-In the main towns and cities, you may find that some restaurants include a service charge, which is basically in lieu of a tip.
+You may find that some restaurants include a service charge in the main towns and cities, which is instead of a tip.
 The best practice here is to look at your bill and check whether this has been included already; if so, you don’t need to tip.
-If there is no service charge, you can choose if you want to tip and if so, around 10% of the bill is a good mark to aim for.
+If there is no service charge, you can choose if you want to tip and if so, around 10% of the bill is an excellent mark to aim for.

 The same goes for bars; if you’re in an upmarket bar or, if you’re in the large towns and cities, you may find that a service charge is included on your bill, but if not, go with what you feel in terms of the service you received.

-Hotel workers aren’t on the highest wages, as with most of the Balkan countries, so, if you want to thank your cleaning staff or porters, a small tip will be gratefully received.
+Hotel workers aren’t on the highest wages, as with most Balkan countries, so if you want to thank your cleaning staff or porters, a small tip will be gratefully received.
 There is no set amount here, so whatever you feel the service was worth.